 As a first time cruiser, it’s hard for me to compare my experience with other cruise lines.
 However, I will say that every single person I told about our upcoming cruise told me that Royal Caribbean was one of the best cruise lines out there.

 I did find the Symphony of the Seas to be extremely well run like a well-oiled machine.
 This is especially impressive given it is the largest ship in the world and can accommodate almost 9,000 guests and crew members.

-Symphony of the Seas Cruise Activities
+Activities on the Symphony of the Seas

 It turns out my impression of cruise activities was completely wrong, at least on the Symphony of the Seas.
 There were lots and lots of things to do besides sunbathing and eating unlimited amounts of food.